Bleeding gums are an indication of periodontal disease. Gum disease is a leading cause of tooth loss in adults.

 If left untreated gum disease puts a patient at risk for a variety of health issues.
 These include heart issues, shifting teeth, irritated and inflamed gums, and a higher risk for strokes, and heart attacks.

 Over time gum disease may get worse.
 Gum disease is a progressive disease that does not go away on its own.
 Once the first stage of gum disease has developed, treatment is required in order to reverse it.

 There are four main stages of gum disease.
 The first is gingivitis.
 Gingivitis can be reversed if caught and treated early enough.
 The second stage is slight periodontal disease.
 The third stage is moderate periodontal disease.
 The last and most severe stage of gum disease is advanced periodontal disease.

 Request a Dental Exam & Consultation Today

 Do not ignore bleeding gums.
 Contact your Bella Smiles dentist office today to schedule an oral health exam to prevent the spread of oral disease.
 We welcome new patients to our warm and friendly dentist office.
-We serve patients in Roslyn, NY, Hampton Bays, Nesconset, and many North Shore communities.
+We serve patients from Roslyn, Hampton Bays, Nesconset, and many North Shore communities.